thatsOven/sorting-visualizer/README.md

 def myShuffle(array):
     ... # your code here
 ```
+An optional boolean argument called `usesDynamicAux` can be set if the shuffle uses an auxiliary array which is not static in size or maximum element, or is composed of items that don't belong in the main array.
+It is `False` by default.
 ## Adding new sorts
 Like shuffles, adding sorts is very simple.  `.opal` or `.py` files need to be added to the `sorts` folder, and they have to provide a run function:
 ```